Skip to Main Content

 Note: This should not be painful but may be uncomfortable.
 If pain, numbness, or tingling occur while doing this exercise, stop and reach out to your primary care provider or physical therapist for guidance.

-4. Inhale into your pelvic floor
+4. Inhale into your pelvic floor to reduce tension on your tailbone.

 1. Start lying comfortably on your back.